John-Abbott-College/4A8-Notes/33_CICD_Workflow_Setup_Installer.md

         configuration: [Release]
 ```

-We specified the Release configuration for both x86 and x64 architectures.
+We specified the Release configurations for both x86 and x64 architectures.
 To simplify our script, we will only build for Windows x64.
 Add a target platform to the build matrix:

 ```
     build: